 Continuation of Spanish 222 with emphasis on expanded vocabulary, continuing practice with all grammatical tenses and structures, continuing complexity of reading and conversation, and understanding of Spanish culture in general.
-Prerequisite: SPAN& 222 or permission of instructor.
+Prerequisite: SPAN& 222 with a grade of C or better or instructor permission.